Inducing Labor: When It Is Done And Methods Used

 At-home methods work most of the time, but not always.
 You can try and see if they will work for you.
 Some natural methods or home remedies to speed up labor include:

 1. Change positions: Staying in a single place without much mobility might go against you.
 You need to change positions or postures for the baby to move into an optimal position for delivery.
-Moving around or getting into specific postures or positions can help the baby descend into the pelvis and apply pressure on the cervix.
+Moving around or getting into specific postures or positions, like squatting, On all fours, or kneeling, can help the baby descend into the pelvis and apply pressure on the cervix.
 As you move, the baby adjusts to the best position to progress the labor (6).
 Hence, positional changes may help speed up the labor.

 1. Take a walk: When you near your due date, walk frequently and allow gravity to do the work for you.
 It will also help the baby enter into the correct position for birth as it descends into the pelvic region.
 Movements such as rocking, swaying, and dancing (known as labor dance) will help decrease the pain too (7).